PatrickDalington/Air-Touch-Calculator-ML-/README.md

 # Air Touch Calculator
-Air Touch Calculator is an innovative machine-learning computer vision application that turns your computer into a touchless calculator.
+Air Touch Calculator is a machine-learning computer vision application that turns your computer into a touchless calculator.
 Using a webcam and hand gestures, the app allows you to perform calculations without physically touching the device.
 The application leverages the OpenCV library for real-time hand detection and gesture recognition.

 ![](https://i.imgur.com/YyRmNNs.png)